scalameta/metals/docs/editors/new-editor.md

 Possible values:

-- `auto` (default): use editor file watcher if supported, otherwise use Metals built-in file watcher.
+- `auto` (default): use editor file watcher if it is supported, otherwise use Metals built-in file watcher.
+The editor declares whether it supports file watching by setting `InitializeParams.capabilities.workspace.didChangeWatchedFiles=true` during the `initialize` hand-shake.
-- `custom`: the client will send `workspace/didChangeWatchedFiles` notifications even if the editor doesn't declare in the `initialize` hand-shake that it supports file watching.
+- `custom`: the client will send `workspace/didChangeWatchedFiles` notifications even if `capabilities.workspace.didChangeWatchedFiles=false` during the `initialize` hand-shake.

 ### `-Dmetals.status-bar`